kubernetes/community/contributors/design-proposals/admission_control_extension.md

 Some admission controller types would not be possible for these extensions:

-* Mutating admission webhooks should be a design consideration, but are not required for a prototype.
+* Mutating admission webhooks are not part of the initial implementation but are desired in the future.
 * Admission controllers that need access to the acting user can receive that via the external webhook.
 * Admission controllers that "react" to the acting user can couple the information received via a webhook and then act if they observe mutation succeed (tuple combining resource UID and resource generation).
 * Quota will continue to be a core plugin per API server, so extension is not critical.